Just how many fundraisers is it ok to have each year for your PTO?

 Avoid Fundraising Burn Out

-Constantly bombard your school families with requests for money and they’ll feel like nothing more than piggy banks and will stop participating in pretty much all fundraisers.
+Constantly bombard your school families with requests for money via more traditional fundraisers, such as catalog sales, cookie dough or gift wrap fundraisers, and they’ll feel like nothing more than piggy banks and will stop participating in pretty much all fundraisers.

 And then what’ll you do if your PTA / PTO really needs money for something?